-Serbia: Energy minister claim there will be no electricity restrictions7.
-October 2014. / News Serbia Energy
+Serbia: Energy minister claim there will be no electricity restrictions, News Serbia Energy

 Minister of Energy and Mining Aleksandar Antic said that Serbia currently produces serious amounts of power, and that there would be no electricity restriction in the country.